antoinelouis/100-days-of-code/log.md

 I'm also procrastinating on turning my demo into a real JS library.

 **Link to work:** same repo than Day 1

+### Day 10: April 25, 2018

+**Today's Progress**: Add possibility to declare events relatively or not on the timeline

+**Thoughts:** I feel like taking a break from this project.
+I should focus on learning better ES2015 AND library crafting (npm) because I feel stuck.

+**Link to work:** same repo than Day 1